 Meningococcal infections are caused by Neisseria meningitidis (meningococci) and include meningitis and bloodstream infections.

-More than 90% of meningococcal infections are infections of the space within the tissues covering the brain and spinal cord (meningitis—see Meningitis: Acute Bacterial Meningitis) or of the bloodstream (sepsis—see Bacteremia, Sepsis, and Septic Shock: Bacteremia).
+More than 90% of meningococcal infections are infections of the space within the tissues covering the brain and spinal cord (meningitis—see see Acute Bacterial Meningitis) or of the bloodstream (sepsis—see see Bacteremia).
 Infections of the lungs, joints, and heart are less common.

 In temperate climates, most meningococcal infections occur during winter and spring.
 Local outbreaks can occur, most often in sub-Saharan Africa between Senegal and Ethiopia.
 This area is known as the meningitis belt.

 Meningococci reside in the throat and nose of some people without causing symptoms.
 Such people are called carriers.
 People often become carriers after outbreaks.
 Infection usually occurs in people who have been exposed to meningococci rather than in carriers.
 Infection is spread by direct contact with nasal and throat secretions.